To reserve a complimentary demo flight in California please contact us.

 Marin County residents will have a sign of relief to know they can stay on the north side of the Golden Gate Bridge and fly out of Gnoss field in Novato and fly direct to their destination, avoiding the dreaded drive to Oakland or San Francisco airports.

-While we cannot buy time, we can buy time saving and the ability to fly in/out of smaller airports closer to your work, home or final destination, which greatly reduces time spent getting from point A to B as well as reducing the stress of operating in/out of busier airports.
-While the aircraft is not a jet, it provides jet time efficiency for 500 miles or less trips which encompasses 90% of most business/personal needs.
+While we cannot buy time, we can buy time-saving and the ability to fly in/out of smaller airports closer to your work, home or final destination, which greatly reduces time spent getting from point A to B as well as reducing the stress of operating in/out of busier airports.
+While the aircraft is not a jet, it provides jet time efficiency for 500 miles or fewer trips which encompass 90% of most business/personal needs.

-Personal point to point travel is here to stay with many cost effective alternatives to ownership available to the pubic than ever before. www.noplanenogain.org and www.nbaa.org are great sources for insight into business aviation and how it can be used to improve your lifestyle and quality of life without breaking the bank in the process.
+Personal point to point travel is here to stay with many cost-effective alternatives to ownership available to the public than ever before. www.noplanenogain.org and www.nbaa.org are great sources for insight into business aviation and how it can be used to improve your lifestyle and quality of life without breaking the bank in the process.

 While turbine jets are great they are just not very efficient on short trips (less than 500 miles).
 In addition, they just do not save that much time and require airports with longer runways, so the real time savings may be less than originally thought.